veeto

 Summary

-Assembly Member Schiavo's Pay-It-Forward Financial Aid Program legislation proposes an alternative financing model for California State University and University of California students, allowing them to defer tuition, fees, and room and board costs in exchange for future income-based payments.
-Under the program, participating students would sign contracts committing to pay a percentage of their annual adjusted gross income after graduation or leaving school, with payments capped at the total amount received.
+Assembly Member Schiavo's Pay-It-Forward Financial Aid Program legislation aims to create an alternative financing pathway for California State University and University of California students by eliminating upfront costs for tuition, fees, and room and board in exchange for future income-based payments.
+Under the proposed program, participating students would sign contracts agreeing to pay a percentage of their annual adjusted gross income to the state after graduation or leaving school, with payments capped at the total amount received through the program.

-The bill establishes a dedicated Pay-It-Forward Financial Aid Fund to collect graduate payments and finance future students' education costs through legislative appropriation.
-The Department of Education would determine specific repayment terms, including the percentage of income and duration, while maintaining authority to accept additional funding through gifts, grants, and other sources.
-The program explicitly supplements rather than replaces existing financial aid options like grants, scholarships, and loans.
+The bill establishes the Pay-It-Forward Financial Aid Fund to collect graduate payments and finance future students' education costs.
+The Student Aid Commission would administer the program in consultation with CSU and UC leadership, with authority to accept additional funding through gifts, grants, and other sources.
+The program would operate as a supplement to existing financial aid, including grants, scholarships, and loans.

 Implementation would occur in phases, with all CSU and UC campuses required to offer the program beginning in the 2028-29 academic year.
-By 2030-31, the systems must ensure at least 10,000 students participate annually.
-The legislation tasks the Department of Education with developing necessary regulations in consultation with the Student Aid Commission, CSU, and UC.
-According to the bill's findings, California students currently graduate with average loan debt of $21,125, while residents collectively owe over $142 billion in student loans as of 2020.
+By 2030-31, the university systems must enroll at least 10,000 students annually in the program.
+The legislation comes as California students face average borrowing of $21,125 for undergraduate degrees, contributing to over $142 billion in outstanding student loan debt statewide as of 2020, according to the bill's legislative findings.

 10% progression